 Click on Create new cluster.

-Enter the Organization Name and the License key provided to you by your CenturyLink Onboarding Resource.
+Enter the Organization Name and the License key provided to you by your CenturyLink Resource.
 Click Next.

 Fill in the following fields: